Sec-ant/a2d2-firefox/README.md

 ## Introduction

-This repository maintains GitHub Workflows for building Firefox browsers (in Windows only, as of now) that support replacing the [JavaScript keyword `debugger`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) with custom keywords.
-This customization is an efficient way to circumvent the [`debugProtection`](https://github.com/javascript-obfuscator/javascript-obfuscator#debugprotection) anti-debugging mechanism utilized by many websites, such as [weread](https://weread.qq.com/) and [mycloud](http://mcloud.to/), to protect their client-side JavaScript code.
-By using the browser builds provided in this repository, developers can freely debug protected JavaScript code without worrying about the limitations brought by `debugProtection`.
-By default, the custom keyword is set to `debugger[%Y%m%d%H%M%S]`, where `[%Y%m%d%H%M%S]` is a timestamp acquired during the build process, e.g. `20230427040458`.
+This repository provides GitHub Workflows to build Firefox browsers that replace the [JavaScript `debugger`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/debugger) with custom keywords.
+This bypasses the [`debugProtection`](https://github.com/javascript-obfuscator/javascript-obfuscator#debugprotection) used by websites like [weread](https://weread.qq.com/) and [mycloud](http://mcloud.to/) to secure their JavaScript code.
+Using these browser builds, developers can debug protected code without `debugProtection` constraints.
+The default keyword is `debugger[%Y%m%d%H%M%S]`, where `[%Y%m%d%H%M%S]` is a build-time timestamp, e.g., `20230427040458`.
+The workflow also allows for the customization of the `debugger` keyword.

 ## Download & Install